msprada/svelte-kit-issue--12139/README.md

 - change "preserveSymlinks" to false
 - comment in the  PageServerLoad function in routes/page.server.ts file
 - comment out script part in routes/page.svelte

+## Running and Building

+- First navigate to route folder and execute `pnpm install`
+- You can start the demo by running `pnpm run example.ui:dev`